mirsanaaadil/notes-cli/README.md

  Notes Management CLI Application
-This is a Command Line Interface (CLI) application built with Python ans SQLite. it is designed to help users
+This is a Command Line Interface (CLI) application built with Python and SQLite. it is designed to help users
            Add notes
            View notes
            Search notes and